cuevhv/pytorch_sdf/README.md

 # Diferentiable Sign Distance Field (SDF) for pytorch
 This package provides a PyTorch module that returns the SDF using fast winding numbers.
 The distance is differentiable and the mesh doesn't need to be watertight!

+The package is faster than the Trimesh and [previous](https://github.com/muelea/tuch) implementations.

 ## Table of Contents
   * [Description](#description)